OpenGen/GenSQL.query/README.md

     {:x 2}]
 ```

-### `PROBABILITY OF` and `PROBABILITY DENSITY OF`
+### `PROBABILITY DENSITY OF`

-In addition to columns, one can also select the probability of, or probability density of, a set of events occurring under an `inferenceql.inference` model. `PROBABILITY OF` will return the (normalized) likelihood of the events occurring under the model as a number between `0` and `1`. `PROBABILITY DENSITY OF` will return a number that expresses relative likelihood of the event occurring under the model.
-The behavior of `PROBABILITY OF` is only defined when it is used with categorical variables (variables that can take on one of a limited number of possible values).
+In addition to columns, one can also select the or probability density of a set of events occurring under an `inferenceql.inference` model. `PROBABILITY DENSITY OF` will return a number that expresses relative likelihood of the event occurring under the model.

 To make models available for querying a map with model names as keys and models as values may be passed to `inferenceql.query/q` via an optional third argument.